Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 The yaku given here are fairly typical of modern forms of the game, as seen in video games and Nintendo's current Koi-Koi rules leaflet.
 They are sorted into groups.
 All of the yaku within each group (except “Ungrouped”) are *mutually exclusive*; a player only scores for their most valuable yaku in each group.

-For example, if a player have all five Bright cards, they only earn points for *Five Brights*.
+For example, if a player has all five Bright cards, they only earn points for *Five Brights*.
 They do not earn points for *Four Brights*, *Rainy Four Brights*, or *Three Brights*.
 This goes for each grouping.
 |Points|Yaku Name|Description|
 |:---:|:---:|:---:|
 |<h2 align="center">Bright Yaku</h2>|||